 \section{Hidden symmetries for Schwarzschild black holes}

 In this Section we provide an overview of the hidden symmetries behind the vanishing of TLNs for~$D$-dimensional Schwarzschild black holes.
 Their metric takes the form

 where

 in terms of the black hole horizon~$r_+$, and the line element~$\mathrm{d}\Omega_{D-2}$ of the unit~$D-2$-sphere.
 Consider a massless, minimally coupled, time-independent scalar field~$\phi(\vec{x})$ on this background.
-Expanding the scalar in terms of spherical harmonics as\footnote{Given the spherical symmetry of the background, the radial wavefunction only depends on~$\ell$.}
+Expanding the scalar in terms of spherical harmonics as\footnote{Given the spherical symmetry of the background, the radial wave function only depends on~$\ell$.}